 Anyway, this is also really good news for my own skincare regime, which currently includes some high-end cruelty-free products which I’m going to struggle to afford once my MSc course fees kick in come September.
 I thought I’d use this blog to describe my current arsenal of ethical skincare products and if anyone can suggest some affordable alternatives/additions, I’d love to hear your recommendations!

 My routine is a mixture of ‘good’ and ‘bad’ – while I do subscribe to the adage of cleanse, tone and moisturise and always take off my makeup before going to sleep, I regularly scrub plain old soap on my face in the shower.
-This is apparently Very Bad and, even worse, I just found out that the Simple soap I’ve always used is owned by Unilever, who are still testing on animals.
-But there’s nothing like soap for making your skin feel properly clean; no matter how many facialists say otherwise, I can’t get on board with the idea that your face should feel slightly oily after you cleanse.
-I want my skin to feel squeaky clean: my ‘natural oil’ is not my friend, no matter what the experts say.
-So if anyone can recommend a good cruelty-free soap bar, please share!
+This is apparently Very Bad; but I’ve countered this slightly by switching to the amazing Dr Bronner, whose soap is all natural and glorious.
+There’s nothing like soap for making your skin feel properly clean; no matter how many facialists say otherwise, I can’t get on board with the idea that your face should feel slightly oily after you cleanse.
+I want my skin to feel squeaky: my ‘natural oil’ is not my friend, no matter what the experts say.
+Dr Bronner’s cruelty-free soap bar ticks this box and still feels like it’s doing me good.

 When not using soap, I mainly use Boots Botanics cleansing foam wash